 For a continent urinary diversion, the reservoir is connected to a stoma in the abdominal wall.
 A collecting bag is not needed, because the urine remains in the reservoir until the person empties it by inserting a catheter through the stoma into the reservoir, which is done at regular intervals throughout the day.
 The most common of these is known as an Indiana pouch and is made from a part of the colon.

 Cancer that has spread beyond the bladder to the lymph nodes or other organs is treated with chemotherapy.
-Several different combinations of drugs are active against this type of cancer, particularly when the spread is confined to the lymph nodes.
+Several different combinations of medications are active against this type of cancer, particularly when the spread is confined to the lymph nodes.
 Cystectomy or radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more , including external beam radiation, may be offered to people who respond well to chemotherapy.
 However, a relatively small number of people are cured.
 For people who are not cured, efforts are directed at pain relief (see Symptoms During a Fatal Illness Symptoms During a Fatal Illness Many fatal illnesses cause similar symptoms, including pain, shortness of breath, digestive problems, incontinence, skin breakdown, and fatigue.
 Depression and anxiety, confusion and unconsciousness... read more ) and end-of-life issues.

 Drugs Mentioned In This Article